Maddco/LearnVim/vimCommands.md

 `l` right
 `h` left

 ## Also you can place a number infront of the command above to move that many.
+This applies to many other actions on hear such as `}`

 `20j`